Particular/docs.particular.net/servicecontrol/configure-non-privileged-service-account.md

 ---
 title: Configuring a Non-Privileged Account
 summary: Using a low privilege account for ServiceControl
-reviewed: 2020-06-18
+reviewed: 2023-06-02
 ---

-To allow a low-privileged account to function as the service account for ServiceControl, the following should be considered:
+To use a low-privileged account as the service account for ServiceControl, the following should be considered:

 ### Access control on queues

-The connection string used by ServiceControl must enable access to the following ServicControl queues:
+The transport connection string used by ServiceControl must enable access to the following ServicControl queues:

  * `particular.servicecontrol`
  * `particular.servicecontrol.errors`